 - Tylox (oxycodone and acetaminophen)

-The United Nations Office on Drugs and Crime classified oxycodone as a dangerous drug and included it in The Dangerous Drugs Ordinance in 1960.
-In the United States, oxycodone is a Schedule II drug under the Controlled Substances Act.
-Schedule II is the second most dangerous classification of drug.
+The United Nations Office on Drugs and Crime classified oxycodone as dangerous and included it in The Dangerous Drugs Ordinance in 1960.
+In the U.S., oxycodone is a Schedule II drug under the Controlled Substances Act.
+Schedule II is the second most dangerous classification of drugs.
 Drugs in this classification have limited medicinal value and pose a serious risk of abuse and addiction.

 Abusing oxycodone can easily lead to addiction.
 There are many physical and psychological consequences of oxycodone addiction, including the potential to fatally overdose.
-Oxycodone overdose can result in:
+An oxycodone overdose can result in: